Chronic Fatigue Syndrome and NUCCA Care

 Patient quality of life and sleep quality were determined using “tried and true” questionnaires.
 After six months of NUCCA care, physical disability scores improved to 60.9 from 30.3.
 Mental health scores improved slightly to 74.7 from 68.6.
 Two subjects reported no change following NUCCA care; however, their condition did not worsen.

-Due to the lack of a control group, patient’s receiving a placebo adjustment, these findings are limited to the group studied.
-Future study will involve other NUCCA practitioners and a control group to overcome these limitations.
+Due to the lack of a control group, the patient’s receiving a placebo adjustment, these findings are limited to the group studied.
+Future studies will involve other NUCCA practitioners and a control group to overcome these limitations.
+It would be exciting to see future findings in the chronic fatigue syndrome and NUCCA care.

-These study results shows the potential for patient improvement in fatiguing conditions, like chronic fatigue and fibromyalgia, because of NUCCA upper cervical chiropractic care.
+These study results show the potential for patient improvement in fatiguing conditions, like chronic fatigue and fibromyalgia, because of NUCCA upper cervical chiropractic care.